 In my area, I have lots of choices on cities, townships and counties that I can live in.
 Not as many choices as I have for different types of beer, but still quite a few.
 Since I do have a fair amount of choice, competition is relatively high and these cities and townships try to do things to voluntarily attract residents — like providing good fire departments, police departments, schools and roads.
 The cost to move is higher than the cost of choosing one product over another, but still not terribly high if things get really bad (this is why suburbs suck the life out of mismanaged urban areas).

 I have 50 states to choose from, but the costs to move between states is relatively high.
 I have many countries to choose from, but the costs to change countries is even higher.
 So, competition goes down as these costs increase and so does my power of exit.
 I still have it, no doubt, but things have to get really bad before exercising that power.

-I think there are a couple other elements of the bottoms-up vs. top-down systems that are worth mentioning.
-I don’t think they are as useful in helping us recognize these systems, but I think they explain why bottoms-up system work better than top-down.
+I think there are a couple other elements of the bottom-up vs. top-down systems that are worth mentioning.
+I don’t think they are as useful in helping us recognize these systems, but I think they explain why bottom-up system work better than top-down.

 1. Lots of independent trials/experiments.
 It’s hard to tell what will work and what won’t, so it’s best to try a lot of stuff.